 What gave me the idea were a couple of photographers who stressed “don’t be afraid of grain”.
 So I used it to my advantage.
 If you’re the curious type, here are a few details – ISO 1600 F5.6 27mm +1.67 1/8.
 Who knew concrete parking garages could be so moody.

-Quick note: I wrote this on the fly so if yo spot an egregious error please drop me a note in the comments section.
+Quick note: I wrote this on the fly so if you spot an embarrassing typo please drop me a note in the comments section.